PGMacDesign/SiliCompressor/README.md

 8) I changed the core MP4 parser from the original one to [My Custom Forked Version](https://github.com/PGMacDesign/mp4parser) so as to allow for less cluttered logging and more customization.

+9) Added in the ability to cancel the Compression if it is taking too long.
+The code sample on how to do this is below.

+10) Added additional functionality to the [VideoConversionProgressListener](https://github.com/PGMacDesign/SiliCompressor/blob/master/silicompressor/src/main/java/com/iceteck/silicompressorr/VideoConversionProgressListener.java) to trigger a callback with the estimated time left on the current conversion operation.
+Note that the value may be null!

 #### Misc

 I timed a few of the conversions using a Galaxy S9 for reference.